-2 1.1.
+1.1.
 Background

-- The safety performance of road vehicles has seen significant improvement in - 4 the past two decades due to recent technological advancements and the introduc- - 5 tion of advanced driver assistance systems.
-This development has also extended - 6 to Powered Two-Wheelers (PTWs which includes motorcycles, scooters, and - 7 mopeds), for which several systems like the Anti-lock Braking System (ABS), - 8 Traction Control (TC), and Motorcycle Stability Control (MSC) have already - gained recognition in preventing crashes [1, 2, 3]. - Despite significant improvements, PTWs still represent a high-risk option - compared to other modes of transportation due to the increased likelihood of severe injuries and fatalities in the event of a crash [4].
+The safety performance of road vehicles has seen significant improvement in the past two decades due to recent technological advancements and the introduction of advanced driver assistance systems.
+This development has also extended to Powered Two-Wheelers (PTWs - which include motorcycles, scootrers, and mopeds), for which several systems like the Anti-lock Braking System (ABS), Traction Control (TC), and Motorcycle Stability Control (MSC) have already gained recognition in preventing crashes [1, 2, 3].

+Despite significant improvements, PTWs still represent a high-risk option compared to other modes of transportation due to the increased likelihood of severe injuries and fatalities in the event of a crash [4].
 In order to further enhance the safety performance of PTWs, various assistance systems are currently under design or in early-stage testing, and they could become available in the future.
-Such systems include warning systems, collision avoidance and intersection support, human-machine interfaces, and vision assistance [5].
+Such systems include collision avoidance, intersection support, and curve warning [5].
 According to a recent systematic review, among the active onboard systems under development, those capable of autonomously modifying vehicle dynamics are considered the most promising [5].

-An example is Motorcycle Autonomous Emergency Braking (MAEB), a system designed to deploy a braking action autonomously without requiring input from the rider when an imminent collision is detected to mitigate rider injuries by reducing impact speed.
-Its applicability has been investigated in different traffic environments [6], with promising outcomes in reducing injuries [7], and its intervention resulted manageable by ordinary riders in real-world conditions [8].
-Although MAEB was shown to be applicable also during lane change manoeuvres [7], its application is essentially designed for straight-line riding conditions with limited roll angles.
+An example is Motorcycle Autonomous Emergency Braking (MAEB), a sys-19 tem designed to deploy a braking action autonomously without requiring input 20 from the rider when an imminent collision is detected to mitigate rider injuries 21 by reducing impact speed.
+Its applicability has been investigated in different 22 traffic environments [6], with promising outcomes in reducing injuries [7], and its 23 intervention resulted manageable by ordinary riders in real-world conditions [8].
+24 Although MAEB was shown to be applicable also during lane change manoeu-25 vres [7], its application is essentially designed for straight-line riding conditions 26 with limited roll angles.
+27

-There is a non-negligible proportion of crashes in which MAEB cannot be employed, or its effectiveness is modest [6].
-These are the crash configurations in which an avoidance manoeuvre or a trajectory adjustment is more effective than a braking action in avoiding the crash [9], such as crashes without the direct involvement of other vehicles or crashes caused by vehicle loss of control.
-At present, no active assistance system for PTWs controlling the steering of the vehicle to modify the trajectory autonomously is currently available, as identified by the aforementioned systematic review [5].
+There is a non-negligible proportion of crashes in which MAEB cannot be 28 employed, or its effectiveness is modest [6].
+These are the crash configurations 29 in which an avoidance manoeuvre or a trajectory adjustment is more effective 30 than a braking action in avoiding the crash [9], such as crashes without the 31 direct involvement of other vehicles or crashes caused by vehicle loss of control.
+32 At present, no active assistance system for PTWs that control the steering of 33 the vehicle to modify the trajectory autonomously is currently available, as 34 identified by the aforementioned systematic review [5].
+35

-1.2.
+36 1.2.
 Objective and outline

 This paper aims to provide an exploratory assessment of the potential of innovative safety systems for PTWs based on emergency steer control actions aiming to modify or stabilise the trajectory of a PTW to prevent or mitigate crashes.
-The assessment will be based on their applicability to different crash scenarios and configurations and on the estimate of their effectiveness in avoiding or mitigating crashes.
+The assessment will be based on their applicability to different crash scenarios and configurations and on the estimate of their effectiveness in avoid ing or mitigating crashes.
 The most promising system shall also be evaluated concerning its benefits in reducing the risk of injuries for the rider and the feasibility of its action in the real world through preliminary field trials.